 Dr. Alpern is Head of the Division of Emergency Medicine at Lurie Children's and a Professor of Pediatrics at Northwestern University Feinberg School of Medicine.
 She is both a pediatric emergency physician and clinical epidemiologist.
 Her research interests include the use of large databases within research networks to improve the quality of emergent care and decrease disparities of care delivered to children through application of evidence-based work.
 Dr. Alpern was the Principal Investigator on a project funded by the Agency for Healthcare Research and Quality (AHRQ) to develop and leverage the Pediatric Emergency Care Applied Research Network (PECARN) Registry to establish quality benchmarks for urgent and emergent care.
 She is also funded by the National Institutes of Health (NICHD) as the Principal Investigator for the PED Screen study utilizing electronic health record data to identify risk of sepsis in pediatric emergency department patients.
 Dr. Alpern serves on the mentorship teams for multiple K-level career development awards and has a longstanding interest in academic medicine mentorship.
 Currently Dr. Alpern serves as a standing member of the National Institutes of Health (NIH) Clinical Informatics and Digital Health study section.
 She has published over 150 peer-reviewed articles and has lectured nationally and internationally.

-Dr. Florin is an Associate Professor of Pediatrics at Northwestern University Feinberg School of Medicine, Head of the Grainger Research Initiative in Pediatric Emergency Research, and Director of Research for the Division of Emergency Medicine at Lurie Children’s.
+Dr. Florin is an Associate Professor of Pediatrics at Northwestern University Feinberg School of Medicine, Head of the Grainger Research Program in Pediatric Emergency Research, and Director of Research for the Division of Emergency Medicine at Lurie Children’s.
 Dr. Florin is a nationally recognized expert in the field of respiratory infectious diseases in the acute care setting.
 He is the principal investigator of Catalyzing Ambulatory Research in Pneumonia Etiology and Diagnostic Innovations in Emergency Medicine (CARPE DIEM), a prospective cohort study of children with community-acquired pneumonia (CAP).
 Current national and international studies led by Dr. Florin focus on the development of risk stratification tools and use of biomarkers to improve outcomes in children with pneumonia at the point-of-care.
 His work also centers on resource utilization, variation in care, antimicrobial stewardship, and use of clinical trials to improve treatments for respiratory tract infections in children.
 Dr. Florin has received funding from the National Heart, Lung, and Blood Institute, the National Institute of Allergy and Infectious Diseases, and the Gerber Foundation.
 Dr. Florin is passionate about developing the science of pediatric emergency medicine (PEM) practice through rigorous collaborative research efforts and fostering the next generation of PEM clinician-scientists.